Georgezc2003/DEN-Video-Downloader/README.md

 Download USC DEN lecture videos beyond limitations.

+* Fix Bugs when deal with coursename including "()"
 * `.ts` file format with H.264 and AAC coded.
 * No expiration dates.
 * No DEN Player needed.